-Today transfer to the railway station for your 5-hour bullet train to Beijing.
+This morning, visit the lovely Little Wild Goose Pagoda, which involves approximately 1 and a half hours on foot.
+Afterwards, browse through the exotic Muslim Quarter, before transferring to the railway station for your 5-hour bullet train to Beijing.
 On arrival, transfer to your hotel to check in.